Car seat safety rules explained: What is R129/i-Size?

 i-Size safety for your peace of mind

-i-Size car seats are considered to be the safest, with improved head and neck protection.
+i-Size car seats are considered to be safer than R44 with improved head and neck protection.
 That's because:

 Side-impact crash test results are assessed as part of the i-Size standard.